dotnet/fsharp/TESTGUIDE.md

 To run tests, from a command prompt, use variations such as the following, depending on which test suite and build configuration you want.

-### Tests that can be run on Linux and MacOS
+### Tests that can be run on Linux and macOS

-If you're using Linux or MacOS to develop, the group of tests that are known to succeed are all in `-testCoreClr`.
+If you're using Linux or macOS to develop, the group of tests that are known to succeed are all in `-testCoreClr`.
 Any other `-testXXX` argument will currently fail.
 An effort is underway to make testing and running tests easier on all systems.

 ### Tests that can only be run in Release mode